Hot Air Balloon Flight over Yarra Valley

 Throughout the journey, there was also a camera hanging just outside the balloon, and at periodic moments, Viktor would tell us to look at the camera and smile!
 We were able to capture the perfect sunrise picture from this camera.
 Wonderful!
 Time really flies and by this time, it was almost time to land.
 Viktor began looking for a suitable landing spot to land the hot air balloon.
 Depending on the wind direction, the hot air balloon may land at a different spot than previously planned.
 As such, Marco, who was on the ground, was constantly in communication with Viktor, who informed him where we were likely to land.

-After finding a good spot to land, Viktor reminded us on the safety precautions to take, including the fact that cameras should be tucked in, mobile phones kept, legs bent, and hands gripped tightly against the bars in the basket.
-Down we came on the field, and sliding across for a short distance, before Viktor stopped the hot air balloon altogether.
+After finding a good spot to land, Viktor reminded us of the safety precautions to take, including the fact that cameras should be tucked in, mobile phones kept, legs bent, and hands gripped tightly against the bars in the basket.
+Down we came on the field and sliding across for a short distance before Viktor stopped the hot air balloon altogether.

 We waited until Marco came to our landing spot, before beginning the process to leave the basket.
 Once it was safe to do so, Viktor told us to get down from the hot air balloon.
 At this point, because the balloon was still largely inflated, the others still could not get off the balloon, or it might just float away again, such is the power of heated air in the balloon.
 We shifted the balloon to a safe position, Viktor gave the all-clear, and the rest alighted from the basket.